Education in Jamaica: Primary education

 The primary school system in Jamaica is quite rigorous as students are assigned a lot of homework daily from as early as Grade 1 (age 5 or 6).
 Most students have at least two hours of homework to do each day and up to eight hours of homework on weekends.
 It is not uncommon for students to be punished by their teachers when homework assignments are not completed.
 In many instances the parents are called when the assignments are not done.
 Students are tested regularly and generally ranked in their classes by the grades that they receive.
 Students are required to do three national exams in primary schools so much pressure is placed on parents, the students, the teachers and the schools.

-Grade 4 Literacy and Numeracy Tests

-All students aged 9 or 10 are required to sit the national Grade 4 Literacy and Numeracy tests between June and July each year.
-To prepare for these tests, students are usually given many assignments to complete and some schools are famous for giving students numerous mock examinations to get them adequately prepared.
-The aim of the examination is to test students' levels (Mastery, Almost-Mastery, Non-Mastery) and abilities in these two subject areas.
-When students do not perform satisfactorily on these exams, they are usually required to repeat the grade and as such cannot go on to the next grade.
-After students sit the exams, they usually get their results.
-The Minister of Education usually holds a press conference to talk about the test results and discuss strategies for the following year.
-The schools with a high percent of students mastering these exams are usually ranked as 'Sought After Primary Schools'.
-The Ministry of Education also publishes the results of these schools.